JulienOrain/documentation/docs/reference/entities/slackalertcriteria.md

 ---
 # SlackAlertCriteria

-A `SlackAlertCrtieria` declaratively defines the data required to send a message to a Slack channel, and the conditions required for the criteria to be used.
+A `SlackAlertCriteria` declaratively defines the data required to send a message to a Slack channel, and the conditions required for the criteria to be used.

 ## Structure